Ferryside Lease Extension - Free Consultation

 A Ferryside lease depreciates with the years remaining on the lease.

-Leasehold premises in Ferryside with over 100 years left on the lease are often regarded as a ‘virtual freehold’.
+Leasehold premises in Ferryside with more than 100 years outstanding on the lease are often referred to as ‘virtual freehold’.
 This is where the lease is worth the same as a freehold interest in your home.
-In such situations there is often little to be gained by buying the freehold unless savings on ground rent and estate charges merit it.
+In such situations there is often little upside in buying the freehold unless savings on ground rent and service charges merit it.

 Lender Requirement